-The Corporate Governance Policy embodies the principles that reflect the corporate values governing the Company's relations with stakeholders and the practices it has adopted, or has undertaken to adopt, in order to apply those principles, which ultimately are incorporated into the Company's internal corporate regulations.
+The Corporate Governance Policy of the Red Eléctrica Group embodies the ethical principles that reflect the corporate values governing its relations with stakeholders and the practices the company and the Group follows, or has undertaken to adopt, in order to apply those principles, which ultimately are incorporated into the Group's internal corporate regulations.

-Other policies approved by the Company, and which may be consulted via the relevant links, are as follows:
+Other policies approved by the company are the following:

-Environmental policy
+- Environmental policy

-Procurement policy
+- Procurement policy

-Communication policy
+- Communication policy

-Business development policy
+- Business development policy

-Economic and financial policy
+- Economic-financial policy

-Excellence and quality policy
+- Excellence and quality policy

-Integrated risk management policy
+- Integrated risk management policy

-Operational policy
+- Operational policy

-Human resources policy
+- Human resources policy

-Corporate responsibility policy
+- Corporate responsibility policy

-Integrated security policy
+- Integrated security policy

-Technology and innovation policy
+- Technology and innovation policy

-Transmission policy
+- Transmission policy

-Criteria for communication with shareholders, institutional investors and proxy advisors Compliance policy
+- Criteria for reporting financial, non-financial and corporate information to shareholders, institutional investors, proxy advisors and other stakeholders

+- Compliance policy

-Of all the above policies, special emphasis is given in this report to the Criteria for communication with shareholders, institutional investors and proxy advisors.
-These criteria were approved by the Board of Directors at its meeting held on 25 October 2016 on proposal of the Appointments and Remuneration Committee.
+Out of all the above policies, special emphasis is given in this report to the Criteria for reporting financial, non-financial and corporate information to shareholders, institutional investors, proxy advisors and other stakeholders.
+They were approved by the Board of Directors at the meeting held on 25 October 2016 and have been updated by the Board on 22 December 2020 to adapt the same to Recommendation 4 of the Code of Good Governance of Listed Companies (CBGSC), as revised in June 2020 by the Comisión Nacional del Mercado de Valores (CNMV), fulfilling the Board's commitment to comply with the mentioned Recommendation.

-They represent a response to the Board of Directors' undertaking to comply with Recommendation 4 of the CNMV's Code of Good Governance of Listed Companies.
-They set out the principles and guidelines for communication with stakeholders, with the aim of ensuring that stakeholders are able to exercise their rights, protecting their interests and promoting engagement with stakeholders through open, transparent and sustainable dialogue.
-The Board of Directors is responsible for reviewing the criteria and approving any amendments, and also for monitoring compliance.
+The aforementioned Recommendation 4 of the CBGSC establishes that the company should define and promote a policy regarding communication and contacts with shareholders and investors and proxy advisors, as well as a general policy regarding the communication of economic-financial, non-financial and corporate information that contributes to maximising the dissemination and quality of the information available to the market, investors and other stakeholders.
+It sets out the principles and guidelines for communication with the aforementioned stakeholders, which guarantee the proper exercise of their rights and interests and favour commitment to shareholders through open, transparent and continuous dialogue.
+The Board of Directors is the body in charge of reviewing and approving any amendments to it, and is also responsible for supervising compliance with it.

-The Criteria for communication with shareholders, institutional investors and proxy advisors may be consulted on the corporate website at the following link:
+The Criteria for reporting financial, non-financial and corporate information to shareholders, institutional investors, proxy advisors and other stakeholders may be consulted on the corporate website, at the following link: